qdrvm/qlean-mini/example/1-network/README.md

 - Start Node 0 first so others can discover it via the bootnodes list; the rest can follow in any order.
 - Ports (9000–9003) must be free; adjust if they’re taken.
 Prometheus ports (9100–9103) are optional and can be changed or omitted.
-- `--base-path` points to a per-node data directory; ensure the path exists or that the process has permission to create it.
 - For an explanation of the common flags, see `example/0-single/README.md` (the meanings are the same).
-Additional flags used here:
-  - `--base-path`: directory to store node data for each validator instance.
-  - `--prometheus_port`: enable Prometheus metrics endpoint on the given port.